-The fibrillary astrocytomas are predominantly composed of a tumour matrix rich with neuroglial fibrils, which give the tumour its name and firm consistency 4.
-Within the tumour matrix are embedded neoplastic fibrillary astrocytes with mild nuclear atypia (enlarged, irregular contour, hyperchromasia and coarsened nuclear chromatin pattern) and a low cellular density 2-3.
+The fibrillary astrocytomas are predominantly composed of a tumor matrix rich with neuroglial fibrils, which give the tumor its name and firm consistency 4.
+Within the tumor matrix are embedded neoplastic fibrillary astrocytes with mild nuclear atypia (enlarged, irregular contour, hyperchromasia and coarsened nuclear chromatin pattern) and a low cellular density 2-3.
 The nuclei are elongated and appear "naked" 4.

 Often microcystic spaces containing mucinous fluid are present 2,5.
-Mitoses, microvascular proliferation and necrosis are absent (if present they suggest a high grade tumour).
-Like all tumours derived from astrocytes, fibrillary astrocytomas stain with glial fibrillary acidic protein (gFAP) 2-3.
+Mitoses, microvascular proliferation and necrosis are absent (if present they suggest a high grade tumor).
+Like all tumors derived from astrocytes, fibrillary astrocytomas stain with glial fibrillary acidic protein (gFAP) 2-3.

-MRI is the modality of choice for characterising these lesions, and in the case of smaller tumours, they may be subtle and difficult to see on CT, especially as they tend not to enhance.
+MRI is the modality of choice for characterizing these lesions, and in the case of smaller tumors, they may be subtle and difficult to see on CT, especially as they tend not to enhance.

-Calcification is infrequently seen (10-20% of cases) 1 but is more common in mixed tumours relating to an oligodendroglial components (i.e. oligoastrocytoma).
+Calcification is infrequently seen (10-20% of cases) 1 but is more common in mixed tumors relating to an oligodendroglial components (i.e. oligoastrocytoma).

 Cystic or fluid attenuation components are also encountered although this is far more common in gemistocytic and protoplasmic variants.

 - T1: isointense to hypointense compared to white matter